remykarem/numpy-named-tensors/README.md

 if you are dealing with multiple dimensions.
 Here I introduce a manner to manipulate tensors using named axes.

-**Note**: This is a prototype.
-There is a proper way of subclassing `numpy.ndarray` [here](https://numpy.org/doc/stable/user/basics.subclassing.html) and I'll do that soon.

 ---

 First we create a NumPy array.